GF ICCCP & (F) CERTIFICATION PROCESS

 International Certified Cost of Care Professionals have specialized expertise in performing a comprehensive & systematic analysis of & making recommendations for an individual’s current & future needs & related costs as a result of disability arising from catastrophic injury or chronic health care needs.
 ICCCPs make recommendations based upon published standards of practice, comprehensive assessment, case & forensic data analysis & research pertaining to the client & the disability.
 Registrants with this specialty possess a unique set of knowledge, experiences, skills, as well as the ability to determine & apply strategies, which are used in ascertaining a client’s current and future needs & related costs for judicial prognosis, as confirmed via the College’s certification & examination process.

-ICCCP fellowship Eligibility & Application Process
+ICCCP fellowship CERTIFICATION Process

-2.1.
-Confirmation of testimony as an expert witness in court in successfully defending life care plan(s); &/or
+3.1.
+Submit proof of confirmation of testimony as an expert witness in court in successfully defending life care plan(s); &/or

-2.3.
-Taught life care planning certification-related courses at or through a recognized institution; &/or
+3.3.
+Submit proof candidate taught life care planning certification-related courses at or through a recognized institution; &/or

-2.5.
-Proof of experience in peer-reviewing for life care planning credentialing; &/or
+3.5.
+Submit proof candidate has experience in peer-reviewing for life care planning credentialing; &/or

-2.6.
-Participation in life care planning exam question development; &
+3.6.
+Submit proof candidate participated in life care planning exam question development; &

 A Registrant profile is created or updated on the Public Registry, to display certification status(s).